Perturbations of exponential maps: Non-recurrent dynamics: Introduction and main results

-These functions are often considered as the simplest transcendental functions and have attracted a lot of interest in transcendental dynamics (see \cite{bergweiler1} for an introduction to the field).
-Currently we have a good understanding of these function both in the dynamical and parameter spaces.
+Regarded as the simplest transcendental functions, they have attracted a lot of attention in transcendental dynamics since 1980s (see \cite{bergweiler1} for an introduction to the field).
+Considerable efforts have been put to explore this family by Devaney and his coauthors (see \cite{devaney1, devaney8} for instance), Baker and Rippon \cite{baker2}, Rempe \cite{rempethesis}, etc. Currently we have a good understanding of these functions both in the dynamical and parameter spaces.
 Several challenging problems are, however, still open up to now.
 For instance, it is unknown whether the bifurcation locus of the exponential family has Lebesgue measure zero.
 Our paper can be viewed as a contribution to this problem.

 We will focus on parameters $\lambda$ for which the only singular value $0$ is in the Julia set and the $\omega$-limit set of $0$ does not contain itself.
 Such parameters are called \emph{non-recurrent}.
 We first show that non-recurrent dynamics are rare in the Lebesgue sense.